alphagov/paas-team-manual/source/guides/upgrading_CF,_bosh_and_stemcells.html.md

 Special differences to take into account:

   * New secrets and certificates in `variables: `.
-Maybe there are new passwords that must be rotated ot blacklisted from rotation.
+Maybe there are new passwords that must be rotated or blacklisted from rotation.
 New CA certs need to be adapted to support CA rotation.
   * Release version changes.
   * New `instance_groups` added